rbiswas4/texmf/README.md

 - `make all` should call adstex (and produce a dropdown menu if needed) and produce the pdf document

 ## HISTORY
-- v:0.0.1: Removed old stuff in this repo into a directory called `old`.
+- of different versions in `data/.HISTORY.md`